 Basic Facts: Cleburne Living Center ("CLC") wanted to lease a building to use as a group home for the mentally retarded.
 The city told CLC a special permit would be required.
 CLC applied and was denied.
 CLC sued for the zoning ordinance violating equal protection by discriminating against a “quasi-suspect” class of people with mental retardation.

 Relevant Holding: Greater scrutiny is required when there are members of a suspect class or a fundamental right is involved.
-Equal protection requires all similarly situated individuals be treated alike.
+Equal protection requires all similarly situated individuals to be treated alike.

 Full Text: http://caselaw.findlaw.com/us-supreme-court/473/432.html